 In former days, the common hippo was distributed over most of Africa – even in the Sahara Desert, about 10,000 years ago, when the vegetation here was lush.
 It was also found along the Nile River, all the way up through Egypt.
 In ancient Egyptian mythology, the god Seth – who is sometimes depicted as a hippo – killed his brother Osiris and spread his parts all over Egypt.
 The falcon-headed god Horus, son of Osiris, revenged his father and killed Seth.
-The battle between Horus and Seth is often depicted, e.g. in the Temple of Horus, in Idfu, southern Egypt.
+The battle between Horus and Seth is often depicted in Egyptian temples.

 The hippo was exterminated in Egypt, probably by hunting.
 Everywhere in Africa, hippo meat is much relished by people, and it has become extinct many places due to over-hunting.
 Hippos are also often killed because of the damage they cause by eating crops.
 Today, hippos are only common in some national parks and private game parks.

 In Columbia, a herd of hippos, once owned by the late drug baron Pablo Escobar, has spread to wetlands near his former estate.
 Nobody knows, how many animals are living in the wild here, but they constitute a growing threat to the local wildlife.
 (Source: bbc.com/news/magazine-27905743)